cmichi/gtfs-visualizations/README.md

 Make sure `./gtfs/san-diego/` exists.
 Also make sure there is a shape file (`./gtfs/san-diego/shapes.txt`) available!

-If you the execute the Processing sketch a file `./output/san-diego/out.png` will be generated.
+Execute `$ make render gtfs=san-diego` and after this is finished the Processing sketch `./processing/processing.pde`.
+You will then find your visualization generated in `./output/san-diego/out.png`.

 ## Generating another image resolution